 Auf der Morgenstelle 32

 We focus on investigating the 3D-chromatin structure in plants, as well as its biological meaning in terms of transcriptional regulation in response to developmental cues and environmental changes.
-From a genome structure point of view, by combining high throughput sequencing, computing and modern molecular biology approaches, much of our work has been focused on integrative genome-wide analysis on the interplay among chromatin folding, transcriptome, and epigenetic marks.
-Nowadays we are able to study chromatin structure at an unprecedented resolution, and our recently findings in Arabidopsis thaliana chromatin packing have revealed many unique properties.
+From a genome structure point of view, by combining high throughput sequencing, computing, and modern molecular biology approaches, much of our work has been focused on integrative genome-wide analysis on the interplay among chromatin folding, transcriptome, and epigenetic marks.
+Nowadays we are able to study chromatin structure at an unprecedented resolution, and our recent findings in Arabidopsis thaliana chromatin packing have revealed many unique properties.
 We welcome talented and motivated people to further explore this emerging field with us.

-Chromatin looping, positioning, and dynamics
+Chromatin looping and dynamics